-Last summer, Houchin qualified for the 2012 Olympic Team.
+Realizing a career-long goal, Houchin qualified for the 2012 Olympic Team.
 4 weeks later at the London Olympics he earned his first Olympic gold medal as a member of the 4×200 Freestyle Relay.

 At the 2013 World Championships in Barcelona, Houchin split a 1:45.59 as he combined with teammates Conor Dwyer, Ryan Lochte, and Ricky Berens to win gold in the 4×200 Freestyle Relay.

 2013 World Championship Gold Medalist, 4×200 Freestyle Relay (1:45.59)